HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 Upon submitting the Ticket, we get a confirmation and another email address `40314246@delivery.htb` with a ticket ID `4031424`.
 We try to check our ticket status by providing the ticket number, and the email `40314246@delivery.htb`, but we got a `Access denied` error.
 Turns out, in order to check the ticket status, we needed to provide our original email `alibaba@pizza.com` instead.

 ### 4. Port 8065 MatterMost Enumeration
+Under the `Contact Us` page, we see a message `Once you have an @delivery.htb email address, you'll be able to have access to our MatterMost server.`.
+This was a big clue, so we proceeded to try create an account on MatterMost, `http://delivery.htb:8065/`.
+We created an account with the provided email address `40314246@delivery.htb`.

+A account creation verification link was then sent to the email `40314246@delivery.htb`.
+We needed this link.

 ### 5. Discovering MatterMost
+Going back to `http://helpdesk.delivery.htb/view.php` to check our ticket status, we provide the original email `alibaba@pizza.com` and the ticket ID `4031424` this time.
+We successfully logged in and saw the MatterMost accoutnt

 ### 6. SSH with Credentials